joao-ponte/Investopedia/README.md

 - Here, you can browse a curated collection of financial terms and their definitions.

-- To learn more about a specific term, simply tap on its entry in the dictionary.
+- To learn more about a specific term, tap on its entry in the dictionary.

 - You'll be presented with a detailed view containing the term's meaning and an example of its usage.